VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 #### ℤ - Integers

 Alright, Natural and Whole numbers are great and all, but what if we want to represent a deficit or debt?
-Negative numbers would definitely, be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverseses, so .... -3, -2, -1, 0, 1, 2, 3 ...
+Negative numbers would definitely be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverseses, so .... -3, -2, -1, 0, 1, 2, 3 ...

 {{< tip >}}